busbar-io/busbar-server/CONTRIBUTING.md

    new environment variables, exposed ports, useful file locations and container parameters.
 3. Update the CHANGELOG.md file with a brief description of the changes on an '# Unreleased' session on the top of the file.
-4. Once your Pull Request is aproved it will be merged and release by one of our core mainteners.
+4. Once your Pull Request is approved it will be merged and release by one of our core maintainers.